All members of the Northwestern Community who utilize University-owned computers.

 Equipment with inventory tags (or cost exceeding $5,000) must be reported to the Accounting Services Equipment Inventory Coordinator.

-It is the responsibility of the department or individual in possession of NU owned computer(s) to ensure that data has been properly removed from the hard drives of computers before removal or redeployment by one of the following two methods:
+It is the responsibility of the department or individual in possession of Northwestern-owned computer(s) to ensure that data has been properly removed from the hard drives of computers before removal or redeployment by one of the following two methods:

-- For computers that are slated to be removed from NU ownership, please utilize University Services' Computer & Peripherals Recycling Program to handle the proper removal of data and recycling of hardware.
+- For computers that are slated to be removed from Northwestern ownership, please utilize Northwestern's Computer & Peripherals Recycling Program to handle the proper removal of data and recycling of hardware.
 This program is further detailed in the Program Summary section below.

-- For computer redeployment within NU or for disposal not by University Services, the steps given in the Procedure section below must be followed for the proper removal of data.
+- For computer redeployment within Northwestern or for disposal not by Facilities Management, the steps given in the Procedure section below must be followed for the proper removal of data.
 For departments and individuals who require assistance with these procedures, Distributed Support Services is available to assist.

 Deleting files from the computer does not remove the data.
 Data that has been "deleted" without utilizing the methods listed below can simply be "undeleted."